Sydney Opera House Presents

 Contemporary Art

-Contemporary art at the Sydney Opera House is guided by the promise that visual artists can challenge us to experience the world anew.
-With an emphasis on commissioning and exhibiting the artists of today, the twentieth century architectural icon is situated as a catalyst for visual artists to stage open-ended exhibitions, installations and projects that offer insights into the most pressing cultural, political and social questions of our society.
+With an emphasis on commissioning and exhibiting the artists of today, the Sydney Opera House is situated as a catalyst for visual artists to stage open-ended exhibitions, installations and projects that offer insights into the most pressing cultural, political and social questions of our society.

 Children, Families & Creative Learning